BradHudson/LunchVote/README.md

 This is the application that the chrome extension communicates with when reading and writing to dynamo db.
+As of now, the sinatra app works with the extension by just using a 'GET' call.
+It then takes the data and sends it to AWS.
+As of now, it is not hosted but works locally.
+Run 'ruby main.rb' after unloading the chrome extension and this will store in my dynamodb.